optimizely/library/Edge/Integrations/Analytics/Google/README.md

-# Google Analytics Integration for Edge
+# Google Analytics Integration for Performance Edge
 ## Overview
 1. Instead of passing data through a custom dimension like X Web, we use GA events.
 Specifically, we populate eventCategory, eventAction, and eventLabel with data specific to your Optimizely experiments.
 Here's some output from the [GA Debugger Chrome Extension](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna?hl=en) that is logged when the Optimizely Experiment activation event is fired.
 ![image](https://user-images.githubusercontent.com/53874398/87724980-46b94400-c771-11ea-9072-44307e96e7f0.png)